Python Programming Tutorial

 Python SQLite

-SQLite is a self-contained, serverless, zero-configuration SQL database engine.
-Python's built-in sqlite3 library allows for easy interaction with SQLite databases.
+SQLite is a lightweight, serverless SQL database.
+Python's built-in sqlite3 library allows interaction with SQLite databases.

 Example Code: